ember-fastboot/ember-cli-fastboot/README.md

 Retrieving `host` will error on 2 conditions:

- 1. you do not have a `hostAllowlist` defined
+ 1. you do not have a `hostAllowList` defined
- 2. the `Host` header does not match an entry in your `hostAllowlist`
+ 2. the `Host` header does not match an entry in your `hostAllowList`

 ### Query Parameters